vonderklaas/promises/README.md

 ### Svelte Checklist

-This is a blazingly fast "Svelte" checklist application with persistence in localStorage.
-I added Tailwind and related plugins to make the app look smooth and responsive on all screen sizes.
+This is a blazingly fast "Svelte" application with persistence in localStorage.
+To ensure that the application is functional on all screens, I have added Tailwind CSS and its plugins.

 ### How to run?